Mistsuu/dlogC/README.md

 In the newer version, running `./dlog <num_threads> <memory_limit>` will run `./dlog` with limited memory.
 Suitable for machines where not enough RAM is available.
 The format of `<memory_limit>` is a `double` value followed by `M` - **megabytes** (*for example,* `4096M`) or `G` - **gigabytes** (*for example,* `1.25G`).
 If only a `double` value is given, the unit will be `G` by default.

+If you don't specify this part at all, the program will use any amount of memory as it likes.

 ### Output

 The output will either be a number *(a negative one is normal)*, or `None`, or some error data *(only happens in the case of memory error or thread creation error, which is not often as long as `<upper k bound>` is small enough that its square root fits 64-bits)*.